Finding your way

 This is an introduction to the mathplot repository; what’s in each directory and why they are there.

-However, there are many test and example programs that can be built, and some standalone_examples to help you to write CMake configurations that will build your program with mathplot.
+However, there are many test and example programs that can be built, and some external repositories containing standalone_examples to help you to write CMake configurations that will build your program with mathplot.

 At the time of writing, if you clone mathplot, change directory into its root and type ls, then you’ll see something like this:

-The files in the root directory include some markdown/readme files (*.md), some cmake configuration files (CMakeLists.txt, cmake_cmd_windows.txt, CMakeSettings.seb.json), the license file, a valgrind suppression file for debugging and a number of glsl files that probably belong elsewhere.
+The files in the root directory include some markdown/readme files (*.md), the cmake configuration file (CMakeLists.txt) and the license file.

 The sub-directories are:

-• examples/ All the example programs that demonstrate the use of the headers in mplot/
+- examples/ All the example programs that demonstrate the use of the headers in

-• tests/ This contains test programs that can be run with ctest or make test
+- tests/ This contains test programs that can be run with

 mplot/

 Most of mathplot is in the base namespace mplot and their files are at the base of mplot/.
-This is regardless of whether they are code for drawing visualizations or core maths code.
-Most classes are in a single .h header file with the same name as the class, although there are a few exceptions (such as Random.h, which contains several classes including morph::RandUniform and morph::RandNormal).
+Most classes are in a single .h header file with the same name as the class.

 Files called XxxVisual.h are classes that derive from mplot::VisualModel.
 This means that they are models that you can incorporate into your mplot::Visual scene.
 For example, TriaxesVisual.h is for drawing a 3D axis into which you can place a 3D scatter or quiver plot.
 ColourbarVisual.h helps you to draw a colour bar legend to display alongside one of your graphs.